Ways Wives Can Use The Power of Persuasion to Get Husbands To Binge Watch Their Netflix Shows is a sponsored post

-The Sugar Daddy: “I don’t like to watch shows during the day and I have my own usual shows at night until I get tired.”
+The husband: “I don't like to watch shows during the day and I have my own usual shows at night until I get tired.”

 “But honey it's a Saturday afternoon- the kids aren't home and we can easily binge watch the entire season if we start today! “

-The Sugar Daddy: ” The last time you got me involved in a netflix show I become obsessed I can’t allow that to happen again”
+The husband: ” The last time you got me involved in a netflix show I become obsessed I can't allow that to happen again”

 “Oh c'mon YOU LOVED Making A Murderer.
 I did you a favor persuading you to binge watch with me.
 Just try Ozark today!”

-The Sugar Daddy: ” Sorry afternoons are reserved for sports.
+The husband: ” Sorry afternoons are reserved for sports.
 But if you catch me at 7 pm I might have time to squeeze you in then.”

 “So what are the best ways for a wife to persuade her husband to watch a Netflix show with her?”

-The Sugar Daddy: ” Tell your husband it’s the show that EVERYBODY is watching, men like to be current especially at cocktail parties so they can appear hip.”
+The husband: ” Tell your husband it's the show that EVERYBODY is watching, men like to be current especially at cocktail parties so they can appear hip.”

 “Anything else a wife like me can say to persuade her spouse to watch a Netflix show with her?”

-The Sugar daddy: “It helps if the show has Star power- or at least someone I’ve heard of.”
+The husband: “It helps if the show has Star power- or at least someone I've heard of.”